drc0308/flight_club/README.md

 The site is built using [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev)

 [Firebase](https://firebase.google.com) provides auth, hosting, database, storage, and cloud functions.
+The [Console](https://console.firebase.google.com) can be used to access the backend with correct user permissions.

 # Setup